Mub1532/twitch-api-graphql/README.md

 ## Methods

 - **fetchUserByID(userID:string)**.
 Fetches a user by their twitch id.
-Returns a Twitch user object defined in /@types/RequestTypes.ts
+Returns a Twitch user object defined in /@types/RequestTypes.ts, null if not found.

+- **fetchGameByName(name:string)**.
+Fetches a twitch game and returns a Twitch game object defined in /@types/RequestTypes.ts, null if not found.

 ## Example